How the Rainsaver Fits Any Size Shed

 How to move shed guttering:

-When your water container is full, you can simply loosen the clamps by hand, relocate the rainsaver to the other side of the shed, or swap the downpipe around to fill up another water container on another corner of the shed.
+When your water container is full (or if you want to remove to e.g. paint), you can simply loosen the clamps by hand, relocate the rainsaver to the other side of the shed, or swap the downpipe around to fill up another water container on another corner of the shed.

 Depending on the size of your shed you may also be able to slide the rainsaver gutter along the shed to fill up water butts next to each other!
 This has been done on a 24ft shed with great success.